LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** 1.0

 **Description:** A single value that defines the proportion of candidate flags to receive follow-up.
 For example, if the follow-up ratio is 0.5, the top 50% of candidate flags (ranked by measured emission rate) will receive follow-up.
-Candidate flags have already been checked against the minimum detection limit and the follow-up threshold.
-See Section 3.9 for more information.
+Candidate flags have already been checked against the minimum detection limit.

 **Notes on acquisition:** No data acquisition required.

 **Notes of caution:** The follow-up proportion ranks sites based on their measured emission rate, which may differ from the true emission rate if quantification error is used.
 The effect of follow_up.proportion will depend on the temporal interval over which sites accumulate in the candidate flags pool.
-Currently, LDAR-Sim is only configured to do this on a daily basis.
-For example, all candidate flags detected by all crews will be considered at the end of the day, and flags will be assigned according to the follow-up proportion.
-In the future, new functionality will enable variable time periods over which candidate flags can be accumulated and compared.

-For fixed systems, the follow-up proportion is slightly different in that it considers all candidate flags from all fixed systems, each day.
-Given that measurements are continuous, the follow-up ratio should be much smaller than it would be for a screening method, as facilities are flagged each day, rather than (for example) three times per year.

 #### interaction_priority

-**Data type:** Character String
+**Data type:** String

 **Default input:** "threshold"

-**Description:** Specifies which algorithm to run first on candidate sites.
+**Description:** Specifies which algorithm to run first on candidate sites when determining which to flag.
 If the value is _threshold_ the proportion of sites to follow up with will be taken from all sites over the threshold.
 If the value is _proportion_ the proportion of sites will be taken from the candidate sites, then from those sites followup will occur at sites above the threshold.

 **Notes on acquisition:** No data acquisition required.